cenotes/cenotes/docs/design.rst

 **Encryption**

-- The server receives the plaintext and a password
+- The server receives the plaintext and (optionally) a password
 - Using the password and the aforementioned key derivation function (kdf), a key is created
+  - If a password is not given, a random one is generated on the fly
 - With that **password derived key**, the server encrypts the plaintext and stores the encrypted payload on the database
 - The server encrypts with the **server key** the primary key of the row that corresponds to the encrypted payload
 - The server generates random bytes and encrypts them with the **server key** to use as a **duress key**